Middle Eastern Studies

 The languages and civilizations of the Near East have been a major part of the University of Chicago's teaching and research commitment since its inception.
-Currently, the Department of Near Eastern Languages and Civilizations (NELC) continues this tradition through its interdisciplinary scholarship created by philologists, linguists, archaeologists, anthropologists, historians, students of religion and law, and others.
-NELC offers academic opportunities for students to take coursework in: History and Culture, Language and Literature (including Linguistics), Intellectual History, and Art and Archaeology.
+Currently, the Department of Middle Eastern Studies continues this tradition through its interdisciplinary scholarship created by philologists, linguists, archaeologists, anthropologists, historians, students of religion and law, and others.
+The Department of Middle Eastern Studies offers academic opportunities for students to take coursework in: History and Culture, Language and Literature (including Linguistics), Intellectual History, and Art and Archaeology.

 Selected Faculty